WA Citrus is

 the industry body representing citrus growers and industry in Western Australia.
 WA Citrus is the citrus subcommittee of the APC Pome, Citrus and Stonefruit Producers’ Committee.
 WA Citrus undertakes the role of ‘producer committee’ for the APC WA citrus fee for service (APC ACT), acts as the regional advisory body to Citrus Australia, and is the powerhouse for WA based activities and WA citrus industry matters.

 WA Citrus aims to:

-- assist develope a profitable and sustainable citrus industry in WA
+- assist in reaching the industry vision of a profitable and sustainable citrus industry in WA

 - provide services, facilities and support to assist WA citrus growers supply premium citrus in the local, national and export markets